ChameleonCloud/docs/source/technical/images/cli_management.rst

 .. _images-cli-management:

 =============================
-Managing Images using the CLI
+Managing images using the CLI
 =============================

 .. tip:: Reading :ref:`cli` is highly recommended before continuing on the following sections.

-Uploading an Image
+Uploading an image
 ==================

 After configuring the environment variables using :ref:`cli-rc-script`, run the following command: